Best Under-Sink Water Filters 2026: 5 PFAS-Free Picks

 Why Your "Finished" Kitchen Isn't Actually Finished

-But here's what the design world rarely says out loud: unfiltered tap water is quietly working against all of it.
+Here's what the design world rarely says out loud: unfiltered tap water is quietly working against all of it.
+Integrating a high-performance filtration system is a key component of a smart-eco kitchen 2026, where home wellness and resource efficiency are built directly into the infrastructure of the space.

 Limescale destroys aged brass, matte black, and brushed gold finishes over time